 Wells Fargo cell phone insurance covers cardholders up to $600 for a stolen or damaged cell phone, as long as the cardholder pays the phone’s monthly bill with a Wells Fargo consumer credit card.
-Coverage applies to the primary phone, as well as up to three other lines on the same bill.
+Coverage applies to the lines listed on Your most recent cellular wireless service provider’s (“cell phone provider”) monthly billing statement for the billing cycle prior to when the incident occurred..
 All Wells Fargo consumer credit cards offer cell phone insurance as part of their benefits package.

 Here’s how Wells Fargo cell phone insurance works: